williamqwu/VG101-SU20-Lab/Lab10 - Intro to C++/Lab 10 Worksheet.md

 #endif
 ```

 After your implementation, design your own test on your struct.
-Here is an example.
+Here we provide you with a sample test file:

 ```c
 //main.c